msg-1/VAC-node/README.md

 # VAC-node

-- start your application with
+## start your application with
+- run this command
  - npm install
  - npm run dev